-To determine whether this scheme is right for you depends on your particular job role, circumstances and personal self-identification as a biologist.
-Should you be uncertain about whether this award is right for you, please contact CBiol@rsb.org.uk.
+To determine whether this scheme is right for you depends on your particular job role, qualifications, and personal self-identification as a biologist.
+Should you be uncertain about whether this award is right for you, please send a copy of your CV to CBiol@rsb.org.uk.